 Investment transactions are accounted for on a trade date basis.
 Assets are de-recognised at the trade date of the disposal.
 Assets are sold at their fair value, which comprises the proceeds of sale less any transaction cost.
 The valuations in respect of unquoted investments (Level 3 financial assets) are explained in note 12.
 Changes in the fair value of investments held at fair value through profit or loss and gains and losses on disposal are recognised in the consolidated statement of comprehensive income as "Net gains/(losses) on investments".
 These investments are valued in these accounts at fair value.
-To determine the fair value of each investment, the directors review all the information received from each investee company and also from publicly available.
-If there is insufficient information to demonstrate that the fair value has risen or declined during the period then the fair value of the investments held is deemed to be cost.
+To determine the fair value of each investment, the directors have reviewed all the information received from each investee company and also from publicly available information on the internet and whilst all of the information available is all positive there is insufficient information to demonstrate that the fair value is anything other than cost as a result of a lack of other inputs or evidence to suggest an uplift or impairment of the value